m1thrandir225/meridian/README.md

 - `MESSAGING_DB_PORT`: port for the PostgreSQL instance of the messaging service
 - `MESSAGING_REDIS_PORT`: port for the Redis instace of the messaging service
 - `MESSAGING_HTTP_PORT`: The http port the messaging service is going to be running on
+- `MESSAGING_DB_URL_MIGRATE`: The URL that the migrate service uses for running migrations
-- `MESSAGING_DB_URL`: The url that the messaging service is going to use to connect to the PostgreSQL instance (currently using the PGX driver)
+- `MESSAGING_DB_URL`: The URL that the messaging service is going to use to connect to the PostgreSQL instance (currently using the PGX driver)
-- `MESSAGING_KAFKA_BROKERS`: a list of kafka brokers for the messaging service
+- `MESSAGING_KAFKA_BROKERS`: A list of Kafka brokers for the messaging service
-- `MESSAGING_KAFKA_DEFAULT_TOPIC`: the default topic for the messaging service
+- `MESSAGING_KAFKA_DEFAULT_TOPIC`: The default topic for the messaging service

 ## API Documentation